mindset-dojo/mindset-dojo.github.io/_insight/2025-10-12-technology-of-self-authorship.md

 It re-grounds conversation in awareness, authorship, and presence.

 The movement is from aggravated and apathetic
-→ to aware and self-authoring.
+→ to aware and Self-authoring.

 That’s the essence of Mindset Dojo:
 training the full human stack — body, breath, system, and story —